ilagunap/fpchecker-doc/annotations.md

 ## Function Annotations

-To annotate a function, add `FPC_INSTRUMENT_FUNC` macro to the definition of a function:
+To annotate a function, add `FPC_INSTRUMENT_FUNC` macro to the definition of a function.
+For example:

 ```
 FPC_INSTRUMENT_FUNC
 double my_function(double *x, int size) {
   ...
   ...
 }
 ```

 ## Basic Block Annotations

-To annotate a basic block of code, add `FPC_INSTRUMENT_BLOCK` macro to the target basic block:
+To annotate a basic block of code, add `FPC_INSTRUMENT_BLOCK` macro to the begininng of the target basic block.
+For example:

 ```
 double my_function(double *x, int size) {